reactjs/react.dev/content/docs/reference-react-component.md

 UNSAFE_componentWillReceiveProps(nextProps)
 ```

+> Note
+>
+> This lifecycle was previously named `componentWillReceiveProps`.
+That name will continue to work until version 17.
+Use the [`rename-unsafe-lifecycles` codemod](https://github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.

 > Note:
 >
-> We added "UNSAFE_" to this lifecycle's name because using it often leads to bugs and inconsistencies.
+> Using this lifecycle method often leads to bugs and inconsistencies
 >
 > * If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](#componentdidupdate) lifecycle instead.
 > * If you used `componentWillReceiveProps` for **re-computing some data only when a prop changes**, [use a memoization helper instead](/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).